anthillsocial/GIT-coding-for-the-arts/README.md

 Past projects can be [viewed here](https://anthillsocial.github.io/example-student-projects/public/contents.html) and are stored at this [Git repository](https://github.com/anthillsocial/example-student-projects).

+Example layout for the Creative Portfoliop Prompt:
+<a href="resources/CreativePortfolioExample/">here!</a>

 ## Authoriship
 Repository prepared by [Tom Keene](www.theanthillsocial.co.uk).